rubo77/log4j_checker_beta/README.md

     IEX (New-Object Net.Webclient).downloadstring("https://raw.githubusercontent.com/anlx-sw/log4j_checker_beta/main/get-vulnerablejars.ps1")

 to directly check for potentially vulnerable jar files on windows.
-Or you could download the other ps1 script and point the output to a writable fileshare.
+Or you could download [this  script] (get-vulnerablejars-win.ps1) and point the output to a writable fileshare.